Creating Cron tasks

 job_client.submit("manual-cron-job", task, cluster="dev-cluster")

-# we need to specify a trigger time, so we can submit the task as a regular task
+# specify a trigger time to submit the task as a regular task

 triggered_task = task.once() # same as task.once(datetime.now())